adyen-examples/adyen-dotnet-online-payments/checkout-example/readme.md

 ## Usage
 To try out this application with test card numbers, visit [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers).
 We recommend saving some test cards in your browser so you can test your integration faster in the future.
-Also, please make sure to [add the payment methods to your Adyen account](https://docs.adyen.com/payment-methods#add-payment-methods-to-your-account) before testing.

 1. Visit the main page, pick a payment method, follow the instructions to make authorize a payment.